-- Improve patient's quality of life
+- Improve patient's quality of life.

-- Increase quality of patient care
+- Increase quality of patient care.

-- Increase patient satisfaction
+- Increase patient satisfaction.

-- Improve outcomes / minimize problems
+- Improve outcomes/minimize problems.

-- Increase patient knowledge of events to come

-- Reduce length of hospital stay

-- Increase public awareness of program
+- A comprehensive patient Orthopedic Guide for you to follow from two to three weeks before surgery until several weeks after surgery. - Emphasis on physical therapy as well as individualized care. - Increase patient knowledge of events to come. - Reduce length of hospital stay. - Increase public awareness of program.